Filmora

 • Step 2.
 Access and Enable the AI Color Palette.
 From the right side, enter the "Color" section and explore the "Basic" panel and enable the "AI Color Palette" option.
 Now, select the "+" button to see the reference and preview windows.

 • Step 3.
 Select the Reference Frame and Continue.
 From the preview window, select the "Reference" scene.
 To choose a preview frame, move the video play head from the timeline and stop it at the desired scene.
+This makes it easy to learn how to color match Premiere Pro even for beginners.

-generate similar tones
+filmora generate similar tones as premiere pro color matching

 • Step 4.
 Make More Settings and Export the Project.
 When the tones have been replicated, select the "Save & Apply" button and adjust the "Strength" of the similarity.
 If your footage has people, you can also protect the skin tones from the relevant slider.
 Once done, "Export" the video project to your device using the next window.

-adjust tones and export
+filmora adjust tones and export as premiere pro color matching alternative

 Try It Free Try It Free